ChSwaroop/ChSwaroop/README.md

 -  Name: Ch.Swaroop
 -  Mail ID: swaroopch1234@gmail.com
 - Mobile No:7680020469
-- I have not taken online quiz earlier.

 <!---
 ChSwaroop/ChSwaroop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.